-Jung Conference opens in CCE by Mark Perry Staff Reporter The sixth annual C.G.
-Jung Conference, sponsored by the Society for Jungian/Archetypal Psychology and Notre Dame's Center for Continuing Education (CCE), began yesterday at the CCE.
-This year's conference, entitled "Healing: Body/Soul," concentrates on the healing aspects of Jungian psychology, and will continue through this Sunday.
-Thomas J. Kapacinskas, assistant professor of Jungian and archetypal psycholoty in the University's Theology department and co-ordinator for the conference, said that all students and faculty are invited to attend any part of the conference free of charge by presenting their I.D. card. acinskas said that approximately 300 people from all parts of the country have come to Notre Dame for the conference which is held annually to bring together people interested in Jungian psychology and its different applications.
+Jung Conference opens in CCE Conference, sponsored by the Society for Jungian/Archetypal Psy-chology and Notre Dame's Center for Continuing Education (CCE), began yesterday at the CCE.
+This year's conference, entitled "Healing: Body/Soul," concentrates on archetypal psycholoty in the University's Theology department and co-ordinator for the conference, said that all students and faculty are invited to attend any part of the conference free of charge by preacinskas said that approximately 300 people from all parts of the country have come to Notre Dame for the conference which is held annually to bring together people interested in Jungian psychology and its different applications.
 Aiding Kapacinskas on the conference planning committee were Frederick Crosson, professor of the Philosophy of Religion at Notre Dame and editor of the Review of Politics, and Morton Kelsey, professor in the Theology department at Notre Dame and a foremost spokesman for Christian healing using Jungian psychology.
-Kelsey was one of the featured speakers on Thursday's program.
-In addition to the various speakers, the conference features, throughout each day, various experiments with Jungian psychology and also videotapes of past
+Kelsey was one of the featured speakers on Thursday's program. ers, the conference features, throughout each day, various experiments with Jungian psychology [continued on page 12] senting their I.D. card. by Mark Perry the healing aspects of Jungian Staff Reporter psychology, and will continue through this Sunday.
+The sixth annual C.G.
+Jung Thomas J. Kapacinskas, assistant professor of Jungian and and ATCAVELLEVAL TO ST. MAVISELEVAL then ST. MAVEY'S -IFERIDAY & SAT.

-[continued on page 12]